 - Percentage value of Output Bandwidth Utilization, and

 You need machines running Citrix Virtual Apps and Desktops 7 2112 or later.
 These metrics are available out-of-the-box for Citrix DaaS and do not require any specific configuration.

 The bandwidth and network latency metrics help analyze if a particular metric might be causing poor Session Responsiveness.
-Addition of these metrics helps Citrix Analytics for Performance serve as a single console of information to troubleshoot session performance issues.
+The addition of these metrics helps Citrix Analytics for Performance serve as a single console of information to troubleshoot session performance issues.

-For more information about the metrics available in the Sessions Self-service view, see the Sessions self-service article.
+For more information about the metrics available on the Sessions Self-service view, see the Sessions self-service article.

-Session Duration is now available in the Sessions self-service view.
+Session Duration is now available on the Sessions self-service view.
 Use Add or Remove Columns to add Session Duration.
-Addition of this metric helps get a holistic view of the session metrics from the Sessions self-service view.
+The addition of this metric helps get a holistic view of the session metrics from the Sessions self-service view.

-For more information about the metrics available in the Sessions Self-service view, see the Sessions self-service article.
+For more information about the metrics available on the Sessions Self-service view, see the Sessions self-service article.

 The Session Details page provides a holistic view of the session performance metrics.
 Comprehensive session details and factors affecting the session performance are displayed for the session duration.